astrapy/FiveM-Trigger-Finder/README.md

 - **Simple GUI:** Our tool has an easy to use GUI for selecting folders and configuring scan options.
 - **Automatic Updates:** Our tool stays always updated to our newest release by checking each time you run our tool.

+## Update

+- Our tool will now provide an detailed HTML webpage to scroll trough categories etc
+-
 ## Requirements

 - [**Python 3.10.5**](https://www.python.org/downloads/release/python-3105/)